Rozdandy/africadelishms3/README.md

  *  be able to search for recipes by names or description.
  *  see all the different categories of the recipes.
  *  know the particular African country which the recipe belongs to.
- *  recieve feedback if scuccessfully performed any of the CRUD operations.
+ *  recieve feedback if successfully performed any of the CRUD operations.
- *  recieve an error message for perform the activities that is not within the scope of the website or there is an issue with database.
+ *  recieve an error message for perform the activities that is not within the scope of the website or there is an issue with the database.

-#### *Admin Objectives:*
+### *Admin Objectives:*

-In addition to the aforementioned user objectives above, as an Admin, i would like:
+In addition to the aforementioned user objectives above, as an Admin, I would like to:

  *  be able add new categories and recipes.
  *  edit categories and recipes, in order to update them.
- *  delete categories, and recipes, in order to regulate and coordinates them.
+ *  delete categories, and recipes, in order to regulate, coordinates, maintain and ensure comformity to standards.

-### Developer objectives
+### *Developer objectives*

  As a developer, to be able to demonstrate learnt skills in terms of:

  * providing a simple platform where users could perform CRUD operations.
- * good use of Jinja templating, Python, non-relational database MongoDb
+ * good use of Jinja templating, Python, Flask, non-relational database MongoDb.
- * good use materialize library combine with JavaScript knowledge.
+ * good use of materialize library combine with JavaScript knowledge.
  * how to make the website lives by deploying to Heroku.